hrlou/nhentai_c/README.md

 Categories: category
 Pages: number
 ```
-The a json file is also included in the archive
+There is also a json file included in the archive

 You can search by tags like this
 ```